 Update: Construction continues on both platforms.
-Temporary low-level platforms have been constructed on both sides of the station.
-To improve station resiliency, communication systems have been placed in a duct bank and drainage improvements are underway.
-Work is proceeding to install piles and foundations for the new high-level platforms and accessible access routes.
-Construction is expected to be complete in spring 2023.
+Work is proceeding on the electrical rooms and on the concrete retaining wall to support the new high-level platforms and accessible access routes.
+Construction is expected to be complete in fall 2023.

 4. Newtonville, Auburndale, and West Newton Stations-Design